Producing Great Sound for Film and Video: Style

 Author Rose states in the book that he wishes to appeal to technical and non-technical people alike, adding he hopes to keep the book approachable and conversational in tone, dispelling the idea that audio needs to be difficult to understand.
 He states that audio is not "rocket science."
-While the book does contain math and science, Rose points out the math is elementary school level and the physics is "common sense."
+While the book does contain math and science, Rose points out the math is at an elementary school level and the physics is "common sense."

 The current version of the book provides downloadable files including sample sounds and music, diagnostic tools and additional tutorials allowing the reader to practice with the principles explained.
 Earlier versions of the book included a CD-ROM of similar assets.

-In 2003, Millimeter Magazine felt the style was right for the time:
+In 2003, Millimeter Magazine wrote about the book:

 Digital artists are very much hands-on, and Rose is the right man to write audio books for this new generation of filmmakers.
 Rose operates his own boutique sound studio and bridges the analog and digital eras - he's made the discoveries and mistakes that no one should have to learn on the job.
 This direct experience with DV equipment and projects is apparent throughout the book.